-- Your 5% contribution and the U-M 10% contribution for the Basic Plan are provided on base salary as well as other types of eligible compensation (ex. summary salary, incentive payments under the Medical Service Plan, etc.) at the time they are paid. - The Basic Plan contributions will change in direct relation to your earned eligible compensation changes, such as a salary increase or decrease. - The \$23,000 403(b) limit and two catch-ups are not based on your salary, so your limit does not go up just because your salary increases. - The amount you may contribute to the SRA will not change unless your earned compensation for the calendar year will drop below the FICA taxable wage base.
+- Your 5% contribution and the U-M 10% contribution for the Basic Plan are provided on base salary as well as other types of eligible compensation (ex. summary salary, incentive payments under the Medical Service Plan, etc.) at the time they are paid. - The Basic Plan contributions will change in direct relation to your earned eligible compensation changes, such as a salary increase or decrease. - The \$23,500 403(b) limit and the age 50 catch-up contribution limit are not based on your salary, so your limit does not go up just because your salary increases. - The amount you may contribute to the SRA will not change unless your earned compensation for the calendar year will drop below the FICA taxable wage base.